Skin: The Largest Organ of The Human Body

 The epidermis continually makes new skin cells needed to replace the approximately 30,000 to 40,000 old skin cells that your body sheds every minute.

-Since new skin cells last for about a month before they fall off, you actually have new skin about every 30 days.
+Since new skin cells last for about a month before they fall off, you actually have new skin about every 30 days, depending on your age.
 The epidermis also contains melanin, the pigment that gives skin its color.

 The outermost parts of the epidermis consist of 18 to 30 thin layers of dead cells which prevent water loss from the skin.